The race to beat the drop: Middlesbrough, Hull and Huddersfield involved in Championship relegation battle

 Sitting just a little further towards safety are Hull and Reading.
 First, to the Tigers.
 Before Christmas, a play-off push wasn't beyond the realms of possibility, particularly with Jarrod Bowen and Kamil Grosicki still on the books at the KCOM.

 Yet even their dynamic duo couldn't prevent them from losing three of their first four in 2020 and on Deadline Day, they departed; Bowen to West Ham, Grosicki to West Brom.
 It was, effectively a knockout blow.
-A 5-1 thumping at the hands of Brentford rounded off a disastrous week on Humberside, midway through a run of nine league outings without victory that continues ahead of this weekend's clash with Leeds, which is live on Sky Sports Football.
+A 5-1 thumping at the hands of Brentford rounded off a disastrous week on Humberside, midway through a run of 10 league outings without victory that continues ahead of next weekend's trip to Stoke.

 It's a similar story for Mark Bowen's Reading.
 After vacating his sporting director role to replace Jose Gomes in October, the Welshman gradually steered the Royals away from the bottom three to a mid-table standing.

-They remain there or thereabouts, but have slumped to three defeats in their last four Championship games and have won just one game since the turn of the year, meaning the nerves appear to have, ever so slightly, crept back in.
+They remain there or thereabouts, but have slumped to three defeats in their last five Championship games and have won just two games since the turn of the year, meaning the nerves appear to have, ever so slightly, crept back in.

 Who will be relegated to League One?